Migrate consumer Google Workspace (formerly G Suite) mailboxes to Microsoft 365 or Office 365

 Delete a migration batch

 In the new Exchange admin center, go to Migration > Batch.
 On the migration dashboard, select the batch, and then click Delete.

 In the Classic Exchange admin center, go to Recipients > Migration.
 On the migration dashboard, select the batch, and then click Delete.

 Step 8: Users migrate their calendar and contacts

-After your migrate their email, users can import their Gmail calendar and contacts to Outlook:
+After migration of mailboxes, you can import your Gmail calendar and contacts to Outlook:

 Leave us a comment

 Were these steps helpful?
 If so, please let us know at the bottom of this topic.
 If they weren't, and you're still having trouble migrating your email, tell us about it and we'll use your feedback to double-check our steps.